first year begins with traditional, hands-on media and techniques

 Computer Graphics & Software 101

-In this course students will learn how a computer works and will be introduced to several computer programs used in the graphic arts for desktop publishing, pixel editing, and vector drawing.
-Basic use of peripheral devices will also be covered including scanners and laser printers.
-Through extensive lab hours, students will further their knowledge and skills in the programs they are studying.
-Projects will focus on page layout and company identities.
-Multi-panel brochure designs will be studied and executed in the appropriate programs.
+In this course students will learn how a computer works and will be introduced to several computer programs used in the graphic design industry for page layout, image editing, vector illustration, and web design.
+Basic use of peripheral devices will also be covered including scanners and printers.
+Through extensive lab hours, students will further their knowledge and skills in the applications they are studying.
+Projects will focus on page layout and vector graphics with an introduction to basic HTML and web design fundamentals.

 This course will provide a basic understanding of the computer system workings and its peripheral devices.
 It will provide foundational knowledge in the fundamental software programs used in the graphic design industry.